ophren/ophren/README.md

 <img src="https://codersera.com/blog/wp-content/uploads/2020/10/javascript-frameworks.jpg" alt="cover" width="1000" height="240">

-<div style="text-align:center;">### Hi there 👋</div>
+### Hi there 👋

-I am a Full-Stack Software Engineer, experienced with JavaScript technologies.
+I am a <b>Full-Stack Software Engineer</b>, experienced with JavaScript technologies.
 Expert in React, Redux, Node, Express, Mongo.
 I enjoy getting familiar with new technologies and working on ambitious projects.

 I code to create great apps that make a change, to expand my understanding of complex concepts while exploring new frameworks and find solutions to challenging problems.